Directing Workshop for Women

-The AFI Directing Workshop for Women (DWW) is an innovative program in the American Film Institute (AFI) that has been offering free training workshops and the opportunity to direct short films that has helped to launch several successful careers.
-The program started in 1974 and more than 200 women have been given the opportunity to participate in this unique training program for future directors.
+The AFI Directing Workshop for Women (DWW) is a program in the American Film Institute (AFI) offers free training workshops and the opportunity to direct short films.
+The program started in 1974.

 Origins

 In the 1970s, though many women acted in major motion pictures, almost none directed them.
 In 1974, Mathilde Krim, a scientist and Rockefeller Foundation board member, approached the American Film Institute (A.F.I.) about using her influence with the foundation to help women in film.
 Jan Haag, Admission and Awards Administrator at A.F.I., set up a meeting with Krim to discuss possible options.
 Haag, anticipating at least $200,000, needed to revise her ideas when Krim informed her that she could easily secure only $30,000.
 A $200,000 grant would need to go through the formal, time-consuming review process that did not necessarily ensure a positive outcome.

 To accommodate the limited budget, Haag and Antonio Vellani, A.F.I. administrator and future director of its Center for Advanced Film Studies (CAFS), submitted a plan to Krim to create the Directing Workshop for Women (DWW), based on the Directing Workshop at the CAFS.
 To save money, DWW students would use the CAFS equipment and the CAFS students would act as producers, cinematographers, etc. for DWW projects.
 Though the women could use CAFS equipment, the DWW needed additional editing equipment, which would cost $14,000.
 After these expenses were met, each student would receive a budget of $300 per film to cover expenses and would make two films.
 The A.F.I. also formalized an agreement with the Screen Actors Guild, which allowed their actors to volunteer to act in DWW films.

 Once the AFI officially obtained the Rockefeller Foundation's grant for the program, Haag's next step was to establish a review board to choose twelve students for admission.
-The applicant review board Haag and Vellani decided on consisted of four successful women: Joan Didion, a famous writer; Marcia Nasiter, Vice President of United Artists; Kitty Hawks, an agent; and Barbara Schultz, an executive at PBS.
+The applicant review board Haag and Vellani decided on consisted of four successful women: Joan Didion, a writer; Marcia Nasiter, Vice President of United Artists; Kitty Hawks, an agent; and Barbara Schultz, an executive at PBS.